Gas Fire Cost

 Not all gas fires require an electricity supply, but some will have a remote control which requires batteries to operate, but it won’t require a mains supply.

-Do I need an air vent for my gas fire?
+Do I need planning permission for a gas fire installation?

 Ready to get a price for your home improvement project?